NEU-DSG/chinatown-collections-site/editing.md

 3. Regenerating the site

 Those first two things are fairly easy and are documented below.
 Step 3 requires one of the site administrators to initiate the process for regenerating the site and deploying the new version onto the publication server.

+When editing the template files, focus on the HTML contentL e.g. inside <p> elements, <h1> elements, etc.

+Specific files that are useful to edit:
+* en/about.html
+* en/credits.html
+* en/data_model.html